 pbKeyObject [out] is a pointer to a buffer that receives the imported key object.
 The cbKeyObject parameter contains the size of this buffer.
-The required size of this buffer can be obtained by calling the BCryptGetProperty function to get the BCRYPT_OBJECT_LENGTH property.
+The required size of this buffer can be obtained by calling the BCRYPT_OBJECT_LENGTH property.
 This will provide the size of the key object for the specified algorithm.
 This memory can only be freed after the phKey key handle is destroyed.